 The New Zealand School of Music—Te Kōkī (NZSM), Victoria University of Wellington, has the breadth and depth of music study available nowhere else in New Zealand.

 NZSM is situated in Wellington, the arts capital of New Zealand, and we offer the highest standards of excellence in professional music fields (including classical performance, composition, jazz, music therapy, musicology, and ethnomusicology), and bring an international standard of music education to New Zealanders.

 The New Zealand School of Music—Te Kōkī is led by Prof Sally Jane Norman.

-NZSM is part of Victoria University of Wellington.
-From 2006 until 2014, NZSM was a joint venture of Massey and Victoria Universities, drawing upon the long history of music education provided by the Victoria University of Wellington Music Department and Massey Conservatorium of Music.
+New Zealand School of Music—Te Kōkī (NZSM) is part of Te Herenga Waka—Victoria University of Wellington.
+From 2006 until 2014, NZSM was a joint venture of Massey University and Victoria University of Wellington, drawing upon the long history of music education provided by the Victoria University of Wellington Music Department and Massey Conservatorium of Music.